danielzhang3/Portfolio-Optimizer/README.md

 This is a standalone code sample extracted from a larger proprietary project developed as part of a fund administration platform at Black Jade Capital.
 It is intended for **demonstration purposes only** and showcases select technical components used in portfolio performance analysis.

+> Note: This repo contains representative backend components from a larger internal project.
+It is **not runnable out of the box**, but includes key logic and example outputs to demonstrate project scope and technical design.

 ---

 ## Overview